Desktop (Manual method)

 Note that 9003 is the default port for accessing your MiniDapp system - if you installed Minima on custom ports, you will need to use your custom base port + 2.
 E.g. If you installed Minima on 8001, you will need to use https://127.0.0.1:8003/

-- To get your password - return to your desktop command line/terminal where the Minima logs are running and enter
+1. If you set one, use the password you set as your -mdspassword when starting the node.
+To check your password you can return to your desktop command line/terminal where the Minima logs are running and enter

 mds